 Author: Craig Dickens

-Previously, I mentioned some staggering statistics about middle market business exit results.
+I have spoken previously about some staggering statistics on middle market business exit results.
 The numbers for small business are even more staggering.
 Depending on which source you look to only 1%-4% of the estimated 25,000 small businesses (under 5mm) for sale in the US are sold.

 Many Entrepreneurs wake up one day and think “I want to sell”.
 Some have a health scare or are forced into it.
 Some receive the coveted letter “XYZ Acquisition Company has been retained and has a qualified client looking to buy YOUR business” (Beware!).
 And some are just tired and are chronologically ready.